Analysis of the "Liberec Codex"

 The "Liberec Codex" is one of the unique objects in Czech museum collections.
 It has been assumed to be a modern falsum of the Mayan codex created in the 1920s.
 Many researchers believe that its agave fibre paper, which is covered by a plaster layer, is much older and comes from the mid-15th century.
 Most drawings and calendar data on the pages lack sense; these are attributed to the well-known engraver and falsifier Genaro Lopéz.
 However, six pages of the booklet contain unique and entirely valid data from the Mayan twenty-day cycle.
 This gives hope that part of the document is genuine and has been created in the mid-15th century.

-Ing.
-Ivo Světlík, Ph.D. and Natalia Megis in cooperation with Mgr.
-Petra Šťovíčková and their colleagues from the North Bohemian Museum in Liberec carried out the collection of the base fibers of the Codex on December 10, 2018.
+In cooperation with Mgr.
+Petra Šťovíčková and other colleagues from the North Bohemian Museum in Liberec, Ing.
+Ivo Světlík, Ph.D. and Natálie Megisová took a sample of the base fabric layer of the codex.
 The sample will now be analyzed and its age determined using the radiocarbon dating method.